Benzocaine Side Effects

 The main symptoms are chocolate brown colored blood and cyanosis.
 Cyanosis is a bluish color of the skin, particularly showing in the lips and fingers.
-Cyanosis is why this disorder is sometimes called “baby blue syndrome.”
+Cyanosis is why this disorder is sometimes called “blue baby syndrome.”

 - Shortness of breath